0anas01/website/linkerd.io/content/2.15/tasks/upgrade.md

 ### Upgrade notice: stable-2.15 and beyond

-As of February 2024, the Linkerd project is no longer producing open source stable release artifacts.
+As of February 2024, the Linkerd project itself only produces [edge release](/releases/) artifacts.
 The [Releases and Versions](/releases/) page contains more information about the different kinds of Linkerd releases.

 Known distributions of Linkerd with stable release artifacts include: